- Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 Educational requirements for graphic design careers tend to vary based on the employer, the position and the level of responsibility listed in the job description.
 Here's an overview of some top graphic design positions available to graduates at each academic level.

-Career outlook for graphic design
+Career outlook for Graphic Design Majors

 Prospective jobs for graduates of graphic design degree programs offer more variety than it might seem at first.
 Here's a quick rundown of the employment outlook for various positions that might be available to graphic design graduates.